FOREX-Euro steadies after dip on Portuguese bank nerves

 The euro fell half a cent against the dollar on Thursday - a

-The yen was poised to end the week almost 1 percent higher
+The yen was poised to end the week higher on Friday, having

 as far as 137.50, its lowest since early February.